LINWEN607/congregate/runbooks/migrations-to-self-managed.md

 * [ ] Notify in the internal Slack channel dedicated to this migration you are starting the migration wave
 * [ ] Notify the customer in the customer-facing Slack channel you are starting the migration wave
-* [ ] On the destination instance set the `Default deletion adjourned period` (*Admin Panel -> Settings -> General -> Visibility and access controls*) to 0
-  * This is required in order to have Congregate immediately delete projects that fail to import or import with a failed status
 * [ ] Run the following command `nohup ./congregate.sh migrate --skip-users --commit > data/waves/wave_<insert_wave_number>/wave<insert-wave-here>.log 2>&1 &`
   * [ ] If only sub-groups are staged make sure to add `--subgroups-only`
 * [ ] Monitor the wave periodically by running `tail -f data/waves/wave_<insert_wave_number>/wave<insert-wave-here>.log`